André Chenail

 André Chenail (born July 12, 1946) is a farmer and former political figure in Quebec.
 He represented Beauharnois-Huntingdon from 1989 to 2003 and Huntingdon in the National Assembly of Quebec from 2003 to 2007 as a Liberal.

-He was born in Sainte-Clotilde, Quebec, the son of Fridolin Chenail and Évelina Catman, and was educated there, at Sainte-Marguerite-du-Lac-Masson, at the Collège de Laprairie and at Saint-Rémi.
-He was president and founder of Fermes du Soleil which specialized in the production and distribution of vegetables, and then Terres du Soleil, a company involved in real estate promotion.
-Chenail was a member of the municipal council for Sainte-Clotilde from 1973 to 1975 and 1976 to 1980 and mayor from 1982 to 1989.
+He was born to Fridolin Chenail and Évelina Catman in Sainte-Clotilde, Quebec.
+Chenail was educated at Sainte-Marguerite-du-Lac-Masson, the Collège de Laprairie, and Saint-Rémi.
+He was president and founder of Fermes du Soleil, which specialized in the production and distribution of vegetables.
+He was later president of Terres du Soleil, a company involved in real estate promotion.
+Chenail was a member of the municipal council for Sainte-Clotilde from 1973 to 1975, from 1976 to 1980, and mayor from 1982 to 1989.
 He was prefect for the regional municipality of Jardins-de-Napierville in 1987 and 1988.
 Chenail was elected in the 2003 election but was defeated by Albert De Martin of the ADQ when he ran for reelection in 2007.